-They are also available in the same colors as fluorescents with clear or frosted lens covers, are dimmable, and have directional light output which means more light is focused on objects as opposed to losing light to the ceiling and surrounding areas.
+They are also available in the same colors as fluorescent tubes with clear or frosted lens covers, dimmable and non-dimmable options, and have directional light output which means more light is focused on objects as opposed to losing light to the ceiling and surrounding areas.
 That is why LED tubes are the perfect replacement for fluorescent tubes that are energy-inefficient and filled with mercury.

 LED T5 Tubes

-LED T5’s are energy-efficient alternatives for linear fixtures, strip/shop lights, or troffers that use fluorescent T5’s.
-LED T5’s are currently available in Type A and Type B power configurations, operate on a fraction of the wattage of fluorescents, last up to 50,000 hours, and come in various colors ranging from 3000 Kelvins to 6500 Kelvins.
+LED T5’s are energy-efficient alternatives for fluorescent T5’s that are used in strip fixtures, troffers, or shop lights.
+LED T5’s are currently available in Type A and Type B power configurations, operate on a fraction of the wattage of fluorescent T5’s, last up to 50,000 hours, and come in various colors ranging from 3000 Kelvins to 6500 Kelvins.